Data Exporter Guidance – Infrastructure

 • Value of 2: option 2 (Selection on “No” by entity)

-• Example: Indicator MA5 from the 2019 Real Estate Assessment inquires whether the entity has a senior decision-maker accountable for ESG issues.
-A value of 1 indicates that the entity selected “Yes” to the radio button in MA5.
+Example: Indicator AP1 (Air Pollution) from the Infrastructure Asset Assessment.
+A value of 1 indicates that the entity selected “Yes” to the radio button in AP1 “Can the entity report on air pollution?”.
 A value of 2 indicates that the entity selected “No”.

 • Radio button (List): See the example below, with possible values in red (left)